 The resulting hormonal changes and the body's inability to adapt gradually to these changes, can often lead to debilitating symptoms.
 Symptoms are often extreme and severe.
 This type of menopause always requires bioidentical hormone replacement therapy.
 Most women experiencing the effects of artificial menopause are desperate for help with the way they feel and respond to treatments which are aimed at alleviating their physical symptoms as well as improving their overall quality of life.

-If you are interested in learning more about your treatment options for menopause, call 707-292-8882
+If you are interested in learning more about your treatment options for hormones and menopause, call 707-292-8882

 Our Integrative Medical Clinic is located in Santa Rosa